cupybara/java-langchains/README.md

 ### QA

 #### Modify Documents
-The ModifyDocumentsContentCHain can be used for document summarization (for example).
+The ModifyDocumentsContentChain can be used for document summarization (for example).

 ```java
 // create the llm chain which is used for summarization